postgres/postgres/documentation/docs/setup.md

     SELECT pg_tde_set_principal_key('name-of-the-principal-key', 'provider-name');
     ```

-    <i warning>:material-information: Warning:</i> Example for testing purposes only:
+    <i warning>:material-information: Warning:</i> This example is for testing purposes only:

     ```
     SELECT pg_tde_set_principal_key('test-db-master-key','file-vault');
     ```

+    The key is auto-generated.

    <i info>:material-information: Info:</i> The key provider configuration is stored in the database catalog in an unencrypted table.
 See [how to use external reference to parameters](external-parameters.md) to add an extra security layer to your setup.